PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/06-preact-runtime.md

 # Preact runtime

-Frugal comes with an optionnal integration with preact.
+Frugal comes with an optional integration with Preact.
 You can write your static markup with JSX and declare _island_ for stateful components that need to be hydrated client-side.

 ## Configuration